wathiede/go-fracserv/README.md

 Should print the URL of homepage, i.e. http://computer.example.com:9999/

 ###Package `fractal`
-Should define an interface that is a composition of `image.RGBA` something like
+Should define an interface that is a composition of `image.RGBA` or `image.Paletted` something like

     type Fractal struct {
     	image.Paletted